ArnaudBrousseau/arnaudbrousseau.com/content/notes/lightning-network-aha-moments.md

 commitments.

 In order to implement punishment, commitments are non-symmetrical.
-The "punishment" outputs have different amounts and beneficiaries: you can punish and claim my share if I broadcast an old commitment of mine to you, and I can punish and take your share if you broadcast an old commitment of yours to me.
+The "punishment" outputs have different amounts and beneficiaries: you can punish me and claim my share if I broadcast an old commitment of mine to you, and I can punish you and take your share if you broadcast an old commitment of yours to me.

 To allow for cheating detection and enforcement, commitments output are delayed so that the party crafting them is forced to wait for a window of time to get their fair share.
 This is to ensure the other party has time to detect cheating and use their revocation secret if they so choose.
+The time delay is not dictated by the protocol: it is agreed upon when the channel is open (`to_self_delay` in [`open_channel`][open_channel])

 To illustrate this, let's take a concrete example.
 If A and B have a channel opened (split with 0.5 BTC for A, and 2.5 BTC for B), here are the